moby/moby/docs/sources/examples/python_web_app.rst

 .. include:: example_header.inc

-While using Dockerfiles is the prefered way to create maintainable and repeatable images, its useful to know how you can try things out and then commit your live changes to an image.
+While using Dockerfiles is the preffered way to create maintainable and repeatable images, its useful to know how you can try things out and then commit your live changes to an image.